 Pupil records are maintained in the Main Office.
-Parents are welcome to review records by calling the School

-Counseling department to make an appointment with one of the Counselors.
+Parents are welcome to review records by calling the School Counseling department to make an appointment with one of the Counselors.

-Students may request an appointment by having their teachers call or email the counselors, or by filling out a form in the main office.
+Students may request an appointment by having their teachers call or email the counselors.
 Parents can call to set up a conference with the counselors and/or teachers.

-Andrea von Harten, School Nurse (609) 758-6800 X 2177
+Mrs. Christine DeSantis-Conevery, School Nurse (609) 758-6800 Extension 2177

 The school nurse is available to handle emergencies and general health matters.
-By law, the nurse cannot give any medication without parent's permission nor can she make a medical diagnosis of illness.
+By law, the nurse cannot give any medication without the parent's permission nor can she make a medical diagnosis of illness.